telerik/kendo-react/docs/knowledge-base/grid-scheduler-drag-and-drop.md

 1. When the user drops an item we add it to the Scheduler data updating the state.

 {% meta id:index height:900 %}
+{% embed_file scheduler/dnd-from-grid/app.jsx preview %}
-{% embed_file scheduler/dnd-from-grid/main.jsx preview %}
+{% embed_file scheduler/dnd-from-grid/main.jsx %}
 {% embed_file shared/shared-data.js %}
 {% endmeta %}